miklevin/MikeLev.in/_posts/2022-09-18-the-two-maxwell-s-of-light-you-can-t-take-it-with-you.md

 ---
 date: 2022-09-18
 title: The Two Maxwell's of Light / You Can't Take It With You
-permalink: /blog/the-two-maxwell-s-of-light-you-can-t-take-it-with-you/
 headline: "Exploring the Mysteries of Science: Wisdom Over Material Possessions"
 description: Reflecting on the power of wisdom over material possessions, I explore the mysteries of science such as non-locality and the particle/wave duality of light particles first established by James Clerk Maxwell and Michael Faraday in the 1800s.
 Max Planck's discovery of the planck-unit further perplexed us, and I express my hope to better explain this to my child in the future.
 keywords: Light, Particle/Wave, Duality, James Clerk Maxwell, Michael Faraday, Max Planck, Planck-Unit, Non-Locality, Wisdom, Material Possessions, Subjective Experience, Magic, Science, Equations
-categories: science, magic
+categories: magic, science
+permalink: /blog/the-two-maxwell-s-of-light-you-can-t-take-it-with-you/
 layout: post
 ---

 You can't take it with you.
 And leaving it all to your children interferes with their journey.
 You and they are different beings and you should focus on your